MetroPREFAB by David Ballinger

 MetroSHED was created in 1995 by David Ballinger, the UK’s ex-brand / marketing director for reality TV pioneer, Endemol Entertainment (creators of Changing Rooms, Trading Spaces, Extreme Home MakeOver, Big Brother, Ground Force and Fear Factor).

-U.S. operations were opened in Pennsylvania in 1999 and then moved to New Jersey in 2000 to service clients such as Western Union, BMW, PepsiCo, as well as Daimler-Chrysler, Nestle, Mini, Rolls-Royce, Kia Motors and Chevrolet.
+He then moved to New Jersey in 2000 and went on to work with Western Union, BMW, PepsiCo, as well as Daimler-Chrysler, Nestle, Mini, Rolls-Royce, Kia Motors and Chevrolet.
 Through forward thinking design, MetroPREFAB has been at the forefront of modern design trends representing style, modern simplicity and value.

 MetroPREFAB Product Divisions

 British-born Ballinger grew up just north of London, England, with a British celebrity drumming father and Washington, DC, raised mother who were avid art/antique collectors.
 At an early age Ballinger would use his father’s camera to take random photos of buildings and landscapes.
-Not considering photography to be a ‘safe’ career he headed to the University of Westminster to study business and joined Harley-Davidson in Chelsea, London, in 1996.
-In 1998 he was part of the Harley-Davidson team that helped put together The Art of the Harley exhibition at London’s Barbican Centre.
+Not considering photography to be a ‘safe’ career he headed to the University of Westminster to study business and joined Harley-Davidson in London, in 1994.
+He was part of the Harley-Davidson team that helped put together The Art of the Harley exhibition at London’s Barbican Centre.
 The exhibition morphed into The Art of the Motorcycle and went on to the Guggenheim Museum in New York City.

 Artist / Designer David Ballinger is famous for his architectural designs, MetroSHED (a flat pack prefab freestanding room that revolutionized the garden shed into modern architecture) and the MetroSHIP (a houseboat with New York loft style interior which was featured as Neiman Marcus’ 50th Anniversary His & Hers gift in their 2010 Christmas catalog.
 The design inspiration for many of Ballinger’s designs comes from his architectural photography… the detail of a window, the lines of a roof or the use of non-traditional material to create a more liveable structure.